 A thing must stir my emotions before I can portray it in paint.
-Through allegory I strive to bridge the space between the tangible and the ephemeral.
+Through story I strive to bridge the space between the tangible and the ephemeral.

 I work mainly in oil, acrylic and dry media; materials that allow me to express my vision intuitively and immediately.

-I approach each piece with a unique perspective… allowing my work to stay fresh, which keeps the whole process ever evolving and expanding.
+I approach each piece from a unique perspective — allowing my work to stay fresh, which keeps the process ever evolving and expanding.

-Kathryn does both black and white and coloured architectural renderings for various design, architectural and landscaping companies.
+Kathryn does architectural renderings for various design, architectural and landscaping companies.
 She has been active in the Orillia Streets Alive (street art) project for the past few years and has enjoyed it immensely.
 Public and street art holds a growing interest for her.

 Teaching is another one of Kathryn’s accomplishments and treasures.
 It is always an honour to encourage others to overcome their apprehension, enabling them to open to the process and express themselves creatively.